akeaswaran/Isolate/README.md

 ### Compatibility
 * Isolate works with iOS 8.0+ and all iDevice models

+### To-Do
+* Switches for hiding banners, LS notifications, and NC notifications

 ### Open-Source License
 * Isolate can be licensed under the MIT License.
 See [LICENSE.md](https://github.com/akeaswaran/Isolate/blob/master/LICENSE.md) for more information.